 There are two types of banners you can configure.

-- Banner message to display before user log in (configure in file of your choice eg.
+- Banner message to display before user logs in (configure in the file of your choice eg.

-- Banner message to display after user successfully logged in (configure in
+- Banner message to display after the user successfully logged in (configure in

 How to display message when user connects to system before login

-This message will be displayed to user when he connects to server and before he logged in.
-Means when he enter the username, this message will be displayed before password prompt.
+This message will be displayed to the user when he connects to the server and before he logged in.
+This means when he enter the username, this message will be displayed before the password prompt.